BeejLuig/bjcant.dev/content/blog/tachyons-css-modules/index.md

 All of the available colors are in `vendors/tachyons/_variables.css`.
 Play around and see what you come up with!
 Once you get used to the class name patterns, changing styles is effortless

 ## Conclusion

+Thanks for reading!
+To see the finished product, clone the [starter repo](https://github.com/BeejLuig/css-modules-tachyons-demo/tree/complete) and checkout the `complete` branch.

 Things we learned: